-Hypothyroidism is any state in which the production of thyroid hormones is insufficient to meet the needs of the body.
-It may be referred to as an "underactive thyroid".
+Hypothyroidism (sometimes referred to as an "underactive thyroid") is any state in which the production of thyroid hormones is insufficient to meet the needs of the body, resulting in a range of symptoms.
 The condition can be due to a deficiency of iodine, a problem with the functioning of the pituitary gland or hypothalamus, or a problem with the thyroid gland itself.

 Signs and symptoms

-Hypothyroidism is sometimes referred to as a “silent” disease because the early symptoms may be so mild that they go unnoticed.
+Hypothyroidism is sometimes referred to as a “silent” disease because the early symptoms develop slowly over many years and may be so mild that they go unnoticed.
 The symptoms can also closely resemble those produced by other medical conditions, especially in the elderly and those with depression.
-Someone who has hypothyroidism will probably have more than one of the following symptoms:
+Adults who develop hypothyroidism will probably have more than one of the following symptoms:

 - Weakness, lethargy, fatigue